any-docs/css/content/reference/selectors/_colon_open/index.md

 - {{htmlelement("details")}} and {{htmlelement("dialog")}} elements that are in an open state, that is, they have the `open` attribute set.
 - {{htmlelement("input")}} elements that display a picker interface for the user to choose a value from (for example [`<input type="color">`](/en-US/docs/Web/HTML/Reference/Elements/input/color)), when the picker is displayed.
 - {{htmlelement("select")}} elements that display a drop-down picker for the user to choose a value from, when the picker is displayed.
-Note that when implementing [customizable select elements](/en-US/docs/Learn_web_development/Extensions/Forms/Customizable_select), the picker itself can be selected using the {{cssxref("::picker()", "::picker(select)")}} pseudo-element.
+Note that when implementing [customizable select elements](/en-US/docs/Learn_web_development/Extensions/Forms/Customizable_select), the picker itself can be selected using the `::picker(select)` pseudo-element.

 Note that the open and closed states are semantic states, and don't necessary correlate with the visibility of the element in question.
-For example, a `<details>` element that is expanded to show its content is open, and will be selected by the `details:open` selector, even if it is hidden with a {{cssxref("visibility")}} value of `hidden`.
+For example, a `<details>` element that is expanded to show its content is open, and will be selected by the `details:open` selector, even if it is hidden with a `visibility` value of `hidden`.

-{{domxref("Popover API", "Popover", "", "nocode")}} elements (that is, elements with the [`popover`](/en-US/docs/Web/HTML/Reference/Global_attributes/popover) attribute set on them) have distinct semantic states representing popovers that are showing or hidden, which can coexist alongside open and closed states.
-To target a popover element in a showing state, use the {{cssxref(":popover-open")}} pseudo-class instead.
+`Popover API", "Popover", "", "nocode")}} elements (that is, elements with the [`popover`](/en-US/docs/Web/HTML/Reference/Global_attributes/popover) attribute set on them) have distinct semantic states representing popovers that are showing or hidden, which can coexist alongside open and closed states.
+To target a popover element in a showing state, use the `:popover-open` pseudo-class instead.

 ## Examples